Advancing Knowledge to Action

 Meet some of our undergraduate and graduate students who are creating positive social impact through meaningful community engagement, award-winning knowledge dissemination, and ground-breaking research.

-Excellence in Discovery and Innovation
+Excellence in Teaching and Research

-Recognized as leaders in physical activity and health sciences research, education, and practice, locally to globally, our Kinesiology & Health Science faculty members are leading positive change from cell to community.
+Recognized as leaders in physical activity and health sciences education, research, and practice, locally to globally, our Kinesiology & Health Science faculty members are leading positive change from cell to community.

 Our Kinesiology & Health Science Family